Battle of Cape St. Vincent (1797): Battle

 Both Spanish vessels were successfully captured.
 This manoeuvre was so unusual and so widely admired in the Royal Navy that using one enemy ship to cross to another became known facetiously as "Nelson's patent bridge for boarding enemy vessels."

 Infante Don Pelayo and San Pablo, which had been dispatched from de Córdoba's group at 8.00 a.m. to investigate guns heard to the north, now sailed in and bore down on Diadem and Excellent.
-By this time Santísima Trinidad had struck her colours to surrender, but Infante Don Pelayos captain Cayetano Valdés warned Santísima Trinidad to fly her flag again under threat she would be deemed an enemy ship and raked.
-The Spanish four-decker raised her flag and was saved from capture.
+By this time Santísima Trinidad had struck her colours to surrender, but Infante Don Pelayo under Ship-of-the-line Captain Cayetano Valdés y Flores came to Santísima Trinidads assistance and the Spanish flagship re-raised her colours.
 By 4:00 p.m., Santísima Trinidad was relieved by two of her escorts and made away.
 Lieutenant-general Juan Joaquín Moreno de Mondragón's squadron put together the survivors of de Córdoba's group and turned to assist the harassed Spanish sails.
 Jervis signalled his fleet to cover the prizes and disabled vessels and at 4:15 the frigates were directed to take the prizes in tow.
 At 4:39 the fleet was ordered to take station in line astern of Victory.
 The battle was by now almost over with only some remaining skirmishing between Britannia, Orion and the departing Spanish covering Santísima Trinidad (which was to later be captured at the Battle of Trafalgar).

 Nelson remained on board the captured Spanish ships while they were secured – and was cheered by the British ships as they passed.
 He returned to the Captain to thank Captain Miller and presented him with the sword of the captain of the San Nicolás.